 Dr. Bob Perry

-My love for animals started early in life when I had several pets as a child.
+My love for animals started early in life.
+I grew up in India where we had a variety of pets including dogs, cats, rabbits, a pet monkey, and pigeons.
+Despite growing up in a large family of caregivers, the care of our family pets seemed to naturally fall on me.
 Good veterinary care was not available in the part of India where I grew up.
 When poor care resulted in the death of one of my cats, a desire to be able to help animals started.
-Reading the James Herriot books convinced me that veterinary medicine was the profession for me.
+Our parents routinely read the James Harriet books to us and this also helped me find my calling.

 Dr. John Las